oeed/CraftOS-Standards/CONTRIBUTING.md

 also be licensed under [similar FOSS licenses](http://choosealicense.com/).
 After all, licensing official utilities for an open source standard under a closed source license wouldn't make much sense.

-## Getting Started: Becoming a CraftOS-Standards Contributor
+## Getting Started: Becoming a CraftOS-Standards Collaborator

-If, for some reason, you'd like to join our amazing [contributor team](https://github.com/oeed/CraftOS-Standards/graphs/contributors), you will need to know a few more things about how this repository works.
+If, for some reason, you'd like to join our amazing team of collaborators, you will need to know a few more things about how this repository works.
 Great news!
-We wrote them down here so that you won't have to bother us about the details.
+We wrote them down here so you won't have to bother us about the details.

 ### Repository Organization

-[Contributors](https://github.com/oeed/CraftOS-Standards/graphs/contributors) take care of everything, and are also the mods of our [Gitter chat](https://gitter.im/oeed/CraftOS-Standards).
-As a contributor, you will assign [labels](https://github.com/oeed/CraftOS-Standards/labels) to [Issues](https://github.com/oeed/CraftOS-Standards/issues?q=is%3Aopen), help users who are proposing a standard with their [Markdown](https://guides.github.com/features/mastering-markdown/) documentation (as in, help them make it follow [the template](./Tutorial/StandardProposalGuidelines.md)) and watch out for new [pull requests](https://github.com/oeed/CraftOS-Standards/pulls) that pop up every day.
+Collaborators take care of everything, and are also the mods of our [Gitter chat](https://gitter.im/oeed/CraftOS-Standards).
+As a collaborator, you will assign [labels](https://github.com/oeed/CraftOS-Standards/labels) to [Issues](https://github.com/oeed/CraftOS-Standards/issues?q=is%3Aopen), help users who are proposing a standard with their [Markdown](https://guides.github.com/features/mastering-markdown/) documentation (as in, help them make it follow [the template](./tutorial/standard-template.md)) and watch out for new [pull requests](https://github.com/oeed/CraftOS-Standards/pulls) that pop up every day.
 When on [Gitter](https://gitter.im), you will be in charge of keeping the conversation on-topic.
 You will also provide help to users asking for it.

-If you really want to become a contributor, here is a checklist of what you need to do before asking @oeed to add you to [the team](https://github.com/oeed/CraftOS-Standards/graphs/contributors) as a collaborator:
+If you really want to become a collaborator, here is a checklist of what you need to do before asking @oeed to add you to [the team](https://github.com/oeed/CraftOS-Standards/graphs/contributors) as a collaborator:
  - [ ] Make sure you are a [Markdown master](https://guides.github.com/features/mastering-markdown/)
- - [ ] You really have to know the [guide](./Tutorial/GettingStarted.md) by heart.
+ - [ ] You really have to know the [guide](./tutorial/getting-started.md) by heart.
 Read the [README](./README.md) as
    well
  - [ ] Watch this repository
  - [ ] Look at some of